McPherson County Crime Stoppers looking for burglar who hid in bathroom ceiling - NewsBreak

 McPherson County Crime Stoppers looking for burglar who hid in bathroom ceiling

-According to Crime Stoppers, on Monday, Sept.
-19, the McPherson Police Department (MPD) was called to a Dollar General store in the 1400 block of N. Main St in McPherson for a commercial burglary alarm going off inside the store.
+According to Crime Stoppers, on Sunday, Sept.
+18, the McPherson Police Department (MPD) was called to a Dollar General store in the 1400 block of N. Main St. in McPherson for a commercial burglary alarm going off inside the store.

 Crime Stoppers says an investigation by the MPD revealed it was determined someone came into the store before closing and hid in either the restroom or the restroom’s ceiling.

-If you know any information in regard to this incident, Crime Stoppers asks you to call them at 620-241-1122 or click here to submit an anonymous tip.
+If you know any information in regard to this incident, Crime Stoppers asks you to call them at 620-241-1122, message them on Facebook, or click here to submit an anonymous tip.
+You can also call the MPD at 620-245-1200 .

 If your tip leads to an arrest, you could be eligible for a cash reward.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.